 You may feel guilty or blame yourself for the cancer.
-You may want to find reasons for why it has happened to you.
+You may want to find reasons why it happened to you.
 Most of the time, it is impossible to know exactly what causes a cancer.
 Over time, a combination of different risk factors may cause a cancer.
 Doctors do not fully understand all these factors yet.
-Try to focus on looking after yourself and getting the help and support you need.